acceldata-io/odpdocumentation/Prepare-Environment.md

 **Procedure**

 1. The MySQL database administrator should be used to create the Ranger databases.
 The following series of commands could be used to create the [RANGER_USER] user with password [RANGER_PASSWORD].
-    -a.
-Log in as the root user, then use the following commands to create the  [RANGER_USER] user and grant it adequate privileges.
+    - Log in as the root user, then use the following commands to create the  [RANGER_USER] user and grant it adequate privileges.